arpansource/calendar-canvas/README.md

 | `defaultView` | `CalendarCanvasViewUnion`    | `'month'`     | Specifies the default view of the calendar.          |
 | `events`      | `Array<CalendarCanvasEvent>` | `[]`          | An array of events to be displayed on the calendar.  |
 | `className`   | `string`                     | `undefined`   | Optional CSS class to apply to the calendar wrapper. |

+## Documentation
+Now we have launched the documentation for the Calendar Canvas library.
+You can find it [here](https://arpansource.github.io/calendar-canvas/).

 ## Development